zulip/zulip/help/moving-to-zulip.md

 ## Create your organization

-You can create a new Zulip Cloud organization in less two minutes.
+You can create a new Zulip Cloud organization in less than two minutes.
 Setting up a self-hosted server will take a bit longer, but is easy to do with Zulip's [robust installer](https://zulip.readthedocs.io/en/stable/production/install.html).